-VA loans: Benefits, eligibility requirements and more
+VA loans: Benefits, eligibility requirements, and more

 •8-minute read

-VA loans are mortgage loans that help provide qualified current and former military members with affordable homeownership opportunities.
-Before you apply for a VA loan, it’s important to understand how this special government-backed financing works, including its benefits and requirements, and how its interest rate and costs compare to other borrowing options.
+But before you apply for a VA loan, it’s important to understand how this special government-backed financing works, including its benefits and requirements, and how its interest rate and costs compare to other borrowing options.

 VA loan limits